varunrao10/Domestic_Airport_Airline_Delay_Pred/README.md

 - Travelers can get an idea if the flight they are on will be delayed or not, and if it will arrive late at the destination airport, which can allow them to plan their travel more accurately.

 ### Description of their source of data
-- Outlined in Detail in Segment 1 above
 - Airline Delay and Cancellation Data, 2009 - 2018 from Kaggle.com
 - Flight info. of US domestic flights for all flights in 2018